AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Related Work

-Generative AI and specifically large language models (LLMs) --- focus of this work --- are unique as their use in consumer-facing products has been widespread~\cite{Reuters2024openai}, allowing for the public to experiment with the technology themselves ahead of adequate public literacy and regulatory oversight.
-This public experience, alongside the quick technological development, likely changes both how influential the media is in perception formation and how the media covers the technology.
-As such, social media discussions may be more participatory and reflective of personal experiences with LLMs and LLM-infused systems than they would be for prior emerging technologies like nano- or bio-technology.
-Recent work has begun to explore public perceptions of AI-generated content~\cite{lloyd2025ai, kadoma2025generative}, as well as perceptions of AI itself~\cite{moreira2025hall, qi2024excitements}.
-For instance, \citet{cheng2025tools} found that Americans generally viewed AI as warm and competent, and this perception has significantly increased over time.
-While these studies offer valuable insights into how the public perceives LLMs and LLM-generated content, they largely focus on specific platforms.
-There remains a gap in holistically understanding how LLMs are represented across diverse communication channels, including both professional-led and public-driven sources.
-Our study builds on prior scholarship by offering a large-scale examination of both top-down (professionally created) and bottom-up (publicly generated) content.
+Generative AI and specifically large language models (LLMs) are unique as their use in consumer-facing products has been quickly widespread~\cite{Reuters2024openai}, letting the public experiment with the technology themselves ahead of adequate public literacy and regulatory oversight.
+This public experience, alongside the rapid technological development, likely changes both how influential the public discourse is in perception formation and how the public discourse covers the technology.
+As such, public narratives surrounding LLMs and LLM-infused systems may be more participatory and reflective of personal experiences than those surrounding prior emerging technologies like nanotechnology.